HaliteChallenge/Halite-II/website/learn/in_depth/starter_kits.md

 - Checking if a ship is in range to dock to a planet
 - Computing the angle between two entities
 - Generating an occupancy map to quickly check if grid squares are occupied

-Additionally, the C++ and Java starter kits have various game constant values built-in, allowing your bot to check things like weapon range, maximum acceleration, and resource consumption rates.
+- Game parameter values to check things like weapon range, maximum acceleration, and resource consumption rates.